-A DELIBERATE POLICY PROMOTING THE EMPLOYMENT OF PEOPLE LIVING WITH DISABILITIES
+A PROACTIVE POLICY TO EMPLOY PEOPLE WITH DISABILITIES

-The Act of 9 May 2014* authorises all French employees to donate one or several days’ leave to a parent with a seriously ill child.
-The LFB Group’s management has decided to extend this scheme and apply it to employees with a seriously ill partner.
+The law of 9 May 2014* authorises any French employee to donate one or more days off for a parent with a seriously ill child.
+LFB’s management team has decided to extend this system to employees with a seriously ill spouse.